Model-based Deep Learning for Joint RIS Phase Shift Compression and WMMSE Beamforming: Introduction

 In this paper, we propose the \aqewmmse \dl architecture to jointly optimize the \ap beamformer and \ris phase shifts under a constraint on the number of control bits sent from the \ap to the \ris controller.
-Specifically, our contributions are as follows: \begin{itemize} \item We propose a joint beamforming and \ris phase shift \dl architecture that compresses the phase shift information into a single control message.
-Compared to previous works \cite{Wu2019, Guo2020, Jin2024, Xu2022, Li2024}, instead of individually transmitting phase shifts for each \ris element from the \ap to the \ris controller, the proposed architecture takes advantage of the correlations between the phase shifts to extract and combine relevant features into the control message to reduce communication overhead. \item Compared to conventional iterative algorithms \cite{Wu2019,Guo2020,Jin2024}, we jointly optimize the phase shifts and beamformer, maximizing the achievable sum-rate over multiple \ues, using end-to-end \dl training.
-This is made possible by designing the \aqewmmse to use a trainable version of the iterative \wmmse algorithm based on unrolling principles \cite{Monga2021a}. \item The \aqewmmse accounts for the phase shift mismatch problem by explicitly integrating the compression process into the joint beamforming and phase shift optimization, and due to its model-based structure has a small hypothesis space which helps to avoid overfitting.
-In contrast, the generic \nns used in~\cite{Xu2022, Li2024} are prone to overfitting due to the generalized hypothesis space. \end{itemize}
+Specifically, our contributions are as follows: \begin{itemize} \item Instead of individually transmitting phase shifts for each \ris element from the \ap to the \ris controller as done in~\cite{Wu2019, Guo2020, Jin2024, Chen2024b, Xu2022}, the \aqewmmse exploits the correlations between the phase shifts to reduce the number of bits required by extracting and combining relevant features into a single binary control message. \item In contrast to conventional iterative algorithms \cite{Wu2019,Guo2020,Jin2024}, we jointly compress the phase shifts and update the beamformer to maximize the achievable sum-rate using end-to-end \dl training.
+This is done by designing the \aqewmmse to use a trainable unrolled version of the iterative \wmmse algorithm~\cite{Monga2021a}.
+Compared to the generic \nns in~\cite{Xu2022, Li2024}, the hypothesis space of the \aqewmmse is smaller due to a model-based structure that reduces generalization error. \item The \aqewmmse accounts for the mismatch between the phase shifts assumed by the beamformer and those actually applied by the \ris by explicitly integrating the compression process into the joint beamforming and phase shift optimization. \end{itemize}

-This paper is structured as follows.
-Section \ref{sec:systmodel-problem} describes the system model and the problem formulation, in Section \ref{sec:prop-method} we propose a \dl architecture and evaluate the proposed method against previous works in Section \ref{sec:sim-results}, finally we conclude the paper in Section \ref{sec:conclusion}.